Full size, 3.0, 2.0, C, micro USB… what does that have to do with tablets?

 A USB hub, powered or not, will also let you connect several devices at once.

 Some cheap Android tablets may have a micro USB port that cannot become a host and is only there for charging the tablet, but most are capable of accepting OTG and many come with the OTG cable.

-In the tablets we discuss on this site, the main tablets with USB ports are the full Windows tablets and tablet PCs, such as the Surface Pro and Vaio Z Canvas and Lenovo Yoga 900.
+The main tablets with USB ports are full Windows tablets and tablet PCs, such as the Surface Pro and Vaio Z Canvas and Lenovo Yoga 900.
 You can also use the older Surface 3 and Surface RT.
 These full tablet PCs will also have other ports such as HDMI to support external monitors and TVs.

 The Windows 10 tablet by Fusion 5 is a portable tablet (not an art tablet) with a full-size USB.

 Most Android tablets have USB 2.0, which doesn’t transfer data as quickly.
 Some Windows portable tablets, such as the Cube i7, have micro USB 3.0.